neondatabase/neon/CONTRIBUTING.md

     - Add the `approved-for-ci-run` label to the PR
     - Currently draft PR will skip e2e test (only for internal contributors).
 After turning the PR 'Ready to Review' CI will trigger e2e test
       - Add `run-e2e-tests-in-draft` label to run e2e test in draft PR (override above behaviour)
+      - The `approved-for-ci-run` workflow will add `run-e2e-tests-in-draft` automatically to run e2e test for external contributors

 Repeat all steps after any change to the PR.
 - When the changes are ready to get merged — merge the original PR (not the internal one)